jacychu/mycv/README.md

-Thanks for visiting my website.
+Thanks for visiting my website. (latest update: 2018)

+Disclaimer: I created this website based on a well-structured template.